General Data Protection Statement

 We may share your personal data with:

-- James Hay Group companies including parent companies (IFG Group PLC and its subsidiaries)
+- James Hay Group companies including parent companies (IFG Group Limited and its subsidiaries)

 - Third party subcontractors who help us provide our services to you, such as, IT services companies,